christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL41.png">

-A complete fantastic demonstration of reweighting the cross-entropy where the eligibility of each parameter to the gradient is multiplied by the reward or the progress in the goal we want to achieve.
+A complete fantastic demonstration [Williams, 1992] of reweighting the cross-entropy where the eligibility of each parameter to the gradient is multiplied by the reward or the progress in the goal we want to achieve.

 Classical cross-entropy definition can be seen as a specific case of this more global theorization.